-Our industrial investment underwriting focuses less on tenant credit than our historical office investment underwriting as we focus on real estate characteristics such as location and related demographic and local economic trends.
-This has allowed us to acquire certain short-term leased warehouse/distribution assets, which may be acquired with greater total return potential than long-term leased warehouse/distribution assets and allow for a value-add strategy through the lease renewal or a multi-tenanting process.
+Our industrial investment underwriting focuses more on real estate characteristics such as location and related demographic and local economic trends than it does on tenant credit.
+This has allowed us to acquire certain short-term leased warehouse/ distribution assets, which may be acquired with greater total return potential than long-term leased warehouse/distribution assets and allow for a value-add strategy through the lease renewal or a multi-tenanting process.

 Development.
 As a result of the competition for income producing single-tenant warehouse/distribution assets, in 2017, we began selectively investing in development projects.
-We believe we can achieve higher yields from development projects than we can by purchasing existing leased properties.
+We believe we can generally achieve higher yields from development projects than we can by purchasing existing leased properties.